wangziqi2013/wangziqi2013.github.io/_posts/2018-05-05-Rethinking-TLB-Designs-in-Virtualized-Env-a-Vary-Large-Part-of-Mem-TLB.markdown

 be 2KB, which can hold 32 sets.

 The paper recommends using die-stacked DRAM to implement POM-TLB.
 Lower access latancy and greater potential bandwidth can be achieved with die-stacked DRAM.
-In addition, using POM-TLB avoids contending for memory bus bandwidth with memory instructions. as accessing POM-TLB consumes precious DRAM bus capacity, which is sometimes oversubscribed in data-intensive workloads
+Furthermore, using POM-TLB avoids contending for memory bus bandwidth with memory instructions.
+In data-intensive workloads, memory bandwidth is sometimes oversubscribed, and often leads to performance degradation.
+Having a dedicated piece of memory on-chip for POM-TLB, on the other hand, does not aggravate this problem, because die-stacked DRAM has its own communication channel independent from the normal memory bus.